dotnet/designs/proposed/apphost-embed-install-location.md

   search location
       - Fall back to a well-known default install location based on the platform

-Be default - that is, without any embedded install location options - the effective behaviour remains as in the [current state](#state-in-net-8).
+Be default - that is, without any configured install location options - the effective behaviour remains as in the [current state](#state-in-net-8).

 ## Considerations